Maurice Sendak Where The Wild Things Are (actual cover)

 ABOUT THE STORY

-In this short story from the early 1960s, a man gets the sack from an unspecified office job in New York City.
+Written in the early 1960s, “A Glutton For Punishment” is about a man who gets the sack from an unspecified office job in New York City.
 He considers keeping this information from his wife.

 In this post-Mad Men era, it’s impossible to read Yates and not envisage scenes from Mad Men.